HCP – Hidden Critical Paths

 In 2017, a web application was developed for self-use by clients through three simple steps.
 The application automatically and rapidly generated an HCP analysis report (within seconds to minutes).

-In 2020, the HCP Go, a Project Addon, was developed – allowing anyone, including projects managers who built their own schedule or received one from a schedule consultant; consultants who built schedules for executives or received one for testing; attorneys who love the practice, take a schedule and examine it during proceedings; and entrepreneurs who received a schedule from the project managers and want to know what it means, to use the application through Project for their schedule and receive a detailed schedule report within a short while (seconds to minutes), including troubleshooting and project status overview.
+In 2020, the HCP-Go, a Project SaaS, was developed – allowing anyone, including projects managers who built their own schedule or received one from a schedule consultant; consultants who built schedules for executives or received one for testing; attorneys who love the practice, take a schedule and examine it during proceedings; and entrepreneurs who received a schedule from the project managers and want to know what it means, to use the application through Project for their schedule and receive a detailed schedule report within a short while (seconds to minutes), including troubleshooting and project status overview.
 For additional information, click the link.

 Expert project schedule consultant, creator of the Hidden Critical Paths (HCP) method for analyzing and improving project schedules.